-DeutschINSA is the INSA Strasbourg’s Franco-German strand.
-It enables French and German-speaking high school leavers to follow a bilingual and bicultural course leading to a qualification as an engineer or architect.
-The strand is available at three levels.
-It mainly concerns the first three years of studies at INSA.
+DeutschINSA is INSA Strasbourg’s Franco-German program.
+It enables French and German-speaking high school graduates to follow a series of bilingual and bicultural courses leading to qualification as an engineer.
+The program is available at three levels and mainly comprises the first two years of studies at INSA.

-The aim of this strand is to develop students’ ability to adapt and innovate and to enable them to work in French and German-speaking working environments and cultures and therefore to be able to understand their future industrial partners.
+The aim of this program is to develop students’ ability to adapt and innovate and to enable them to work in French and German-speaking working environments and cultures.
+It therefore enables program graduates to understand their future industry partners.

-This course aims to meet the challenges of “interculturality” and employability of future engineers faced by many French and German companies.
-DeutschINSA aspires to train students who will feel equally at home in a French and German-speaking environments.
+This programs aims to equip future engineers to successfully face the challenges of “interculturality” and employability posed by many French and German companies.
+DeutschINSA aspires to train students so that they will feel equally at home in French and German-speaking environments.

 DeutschINSA is available at three levels:

 - Advanced level is for baccalaureate holders with at least a B1 language level and includes: optional two-week summer school before the beginning of Year 1, German language lessons, interculturality classes and at least one internship in a German-speaking country

 - Confirmed level is for baccalaureate holders with at least a B2 language level and includes : mandatory two-week summer school before the beginning of Year 1, German language lessons, interculturality classes, certain lectures and scientific seminars in German and at least one internship in a German-speaking country

 - Expert level is for baccalaureate holders with at least a B2 + language level and the motivation to embark upon a demanding Franco-German journey.
 This level includes : mandatory two-week summer school before the beginning of Year 1, 1 or 2 years of study in Germany (depending on the specialization chosen : semesters 1- 4 = possibility of earning a German bachelor’s degree in parallel with the diploma at INSA, or semesters 3 – 4 only).